Skip to content

 php

-// Posts that have at least one approved comment
+// Posts with at least one approved comment

 $repo->findBy(['comments.status' => 'approved']);